nathanramoscfa/pyfinlab/README.md

 PyFinanceLab comes with many dependencies.
 It is recommended you use Anaconda for this installation.
 [Anaconda Individual Edition](https://www.anaconda.com/products/individual) is appropriate for most users.
 These instructions use Anaconda Prompt and pip for environment management and package installation.
 It is recommended you create a new Anaconda environment to keep pyfinlab isolated from your other environments.

-These instructions were written for Python novices.
 Please open an issue if you have any problems.

 ### Windows Instructions

-Create a new folder wherever you normally store your Python projects and call it pyfinlab.
-I suggest somewhere like: `C:\Users\User\Python Projects\pyfinlab`

 Open Anaconda Prompt.
-Navigate to the folder you just created.
+Navigate to the directory where you store your Python projects.
+Example below:

 ```
-cd C:\Users\User\Python Projects\pyfinlab
+cd C:\Users\User\Python Projects
 ```

 Clone the pyfinlab Github repository.